 - A home equity loan: This is a second mortgage that allows you to pull out all of your equity at once in one lump sum.
 This can be a good idea if you need all of the money at once.
 Note that you will pay interest on the entire equity amount as soon as you take it out.

 Which type of second mortgage loan you get will depend upon your exact financial needs.
 If you need all of the money right away, you may want to get a home equity loan, but if you need smaller amounts over time, a HELOC could be best.
-Below are the most common ways that people use a second mortgage to create opportunities for themselves:
+Below are the most common ways that people use second mortgages to create opportunities for themselves:

 #1 Pay for Education with a 2nd Mortgage